-Water is supposed to be this nourishing thing that we humans depend on, so you may be feeling confused as to why this liquid would suddenly be causing you issues.
+Water is supposed to be this nourishing thing that we humans depend on.
+So you may be feeling confused as to why this liquid would suddenly be causing you issues.

-So, you may have been wondering why a website that seemingly sells lead paint test kits is in fact writing an article about why you’re experiencing a stomach that hurts when you’re drinking water, and the sad reality is that the two may be connected.
+You may have wondered why a website that sells lead test kits is writing an article about your experience with a stomach that hurts when you’re drinking water.
+The sad reality is that the two may be connected.

 Is your pain occurring at a specific time of the day or does it simply seem to happen at random?